james-lawlor/james-lawlor.github.io/biotrain-2024/index.md

   * On windows, you are used to `ctrl+c` and `ctrl+v` to copy and paste.
 This will not work in Git-Bash window because `ctrl+c` and `ctrl+v` have different meanings in Unix
   * To copy:
     * Select text in the git-bash window with the mouse, and it will automatically be copied
-    * Or, use the left-click menu
+    * Or, use the right-click menu
     * Use `ctrl+insert` (some laptops may not have this as a separate key)
   * To paste:
     * Click with the middle mouse button
-    * Or, use the left-click menu
+    * Or, use the right-click menu
     * Use shift+insert (some laptops may not have this as a separate key)
 * Git-Bash represents Windows-style paths (with backslashes, `\`), like `C:\Users\James`, in the Unix style (with forward slashes, `/`), like `/c/Users/James`
 * The `ls` command should work on Git-Bash, but if not, use `dir`